 For extra security, a front bezel (purchased separately) can be installed to prevent unauthorized physical access to the hard drives and power button.

 1.5 Rear panel features

-The rear panel includes the expansion slots, system power sockets, and rear fans.
+The rear panel includes expansion slots and system power sockets.
 The middle part includes the I/O shield with openings for the rear panel connectors on the motherboard.